MotherTongues/mothertongues/docs/guides/prepare.md

 #### Audio

-For audio, you minimally have to add the filename, but you can also add a speaker name.
+For audio, you minimally have to add the filename, but you can also add a description for the audio (such as a speaker name).
 You can also choose between `audio` for audio files in the target language, `definition_audio` for audio files of the definition, `example_sentence_audio` for audio files corresponding to an example sentence and `example_sentence_definition_audio` for audio files